Spring 2020 Westmont in Cairo

-You can debate with your roommate whether Islam poses a global threat - or you can go to the heart of the Islamic world and find out.
-You can wonder whether people in the Middle East want to live in a democracy - or you can ask them.
+You can rely on stereotypes and headlines to learn about Islam, or you could live in the epicenter of the Islamic world and learn from Muslims themselves.
+You can speculate why most countries in the Middle East aren't democratic, or you can observe firsthand three countries in the throes of democratic transitions and backslides.
 You can pray for peace in Israel and Palestine - or you can also find out how to work for peace.

 You will be encouraged to experience another culture from the inside, studying Arabic, navigating your way around the city and interacting with Egyptians on a daily basis.
 You will develop relationships with your neighbors and Egyptian university students.
 You will for a season become an urban person, and learn to be comfortable negotiating a foreign metropolitan landscape.

 You will also experience what it means to live in community in a new way.
-Removed from familiar social, relational and religious support systems, all the while being confronted with some of the most challenging issues facing the world today, you will need to rely on each other.
+Removed from familiar social, relational and religious support systems, all the while being confronted with some of the most challenging issues facing the world today, you will need resources – and the program is deliberately structured to facilitate those resources.
+First in the Program Directors, all four of whom have lived in the region, and in the case of Heather and Jim collectively for more than 30 years.
+Second, in the Egyptians whom you will meet, and whom you will find strikingly friendly, helpful and generous.
+And thirdly in each other – lasting friendships are made through this program.

 Courses